Expensify/App/contributingGuides/KSv2.md

 You can install the KSv2 extension from [here](https://github.com/Expensify/k2-extension/).

 ## Best Practices
-- Look at the dashboard every day
-- Look at the dashboard first before you start any work
+- Look at the dashboard every day, before you start any work
 - Work your way down from the top to the bottom (look at PRs you need to review first > provide updates for issues assigned to you > check the progress on PRs you've written > find something new to work on)

 ## Why is it called "Kernel Scheduler v2?"